 Hypoglycemia, or low blood sugar, occurs when the blood glucose falls below 70 mg/dl.

 Hypoglycemia can occur if your child is not eating enough carbohydrates at meals or snacks.
+However, low blood sugar levels may differ depending on your child's age.
 It is important to be prepared with a Glucagon Emergency Kit, including 15g of fast-acting carbohydrates.

 Call 911 if the patient is unconscious or having a seizure followed by instructions given by your endocrinologist or primary care provider.